 Even if you’re expecting financial aid or plan to work on campus, you should come to Illinois with sufficient funds to purchase books, supplies, and any other items necessary to begin the semester.

-Financial aid is generally disbursed to students' accounts the week prior to the start of classes.
-This timing allows University Student Financial Services and Cashier Operations (USFSCO) to distribute refunds directly in your bank account by the first day of classes.
+Financial aid is generally disbursed to students’ accounts the week prior to the start of classes.
+This timing allows University Student Financial Services and Cashier Operations (USFSCO) to distribute refunds directly in your bank account by the first day of classes so that funds are available to purchase required books.
 It generally takes 4-5 days for USFSCO to transfer a refund to a bank account after it has posted on a student account.
 Further crediting of aid and subsequent refunds are generally processed twice weekly throughout the semester.

 Loans can’t be disbursed until we receive and process all required documents.
 A valid promissory note (agreement to repay the loan) for the specific loan program must be on file.
-In addition, students borrowing a Federal Direct Loan, Federal Perkins Loan, or a University Loan for the first time on our campus must complete an online entrance counseling session.
+In addition, students borrowing a Federal Direct Loan or a University Loan for the first time on our campus must complete an online entrance counseling session.

 Remember, it’s your responsibility to make sure you have completed all of your requirements.

 Unless otherwise noted, all financial aid we award is disbursed in 2 installments.
 Half of the total award is disbursed each semester and applied toward the charges on your university student account—tuition, fees, university housing, and any other university charges.